gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 **Selectors for _objects_ match action _semantics._**

 Object selector match can be the _semantics_ of an input command, or it can be a system action.
-In any case, object selectors act as _reactors_ to actions and their action flow is taken whenever the selector matches.
+In any case, object selectors act as _reactions_ and their action flow is taken whenever the selector matches.

 Let's see how this works, it's about time to define the `player`.